griffithlab/rnabio.org/_posts/0008-09-01-DE_AI_exercise.md

 ## Outline of the exercise

 In the previous tutorial, we used DE analysis to compare the T cells from our ICBdT with respect to ICB.
-We saw that Cd4 is downregulatedin the ICBdT condition, matching our expectations that the treatment would specifically deplete Cd4 tells cells.
-Now we are interested in understanding how our Cd8 T cells change with treatment.
+We saw that Cd4 is downregulated in the ICBdT condition, matching our expectations that the treatment would specifically deplete CD4 T cells.
+Now we are interested in understanding how our CD8 T cells change with treatment.

 Instead of relying on the previous tutorial, we will have an AI assistant guide our analysis.

-- Part 1: Complete the Analysis (30 mins)
+- Part 1: Complete the Analysis using AI (30 mins)
 - Part 2: Discussion and Live Demo (30 mins)
 - Part 3: Code Review and Github Tutorial (30 mins)